 As before, the first step will depend on the schema of your database.
 Some organizations write stored procedures to remove PII.
 Others use visual admining interfaces.
 The specifics are beyond the scope of this article.

 However, it’s easy to clear cached results from Redash once you remove the PII from your database.
 Just execute the queries again.
-Doing so forces Redash to cache the latest result which doesn’t include PII for the given user.
+Doing so forces Redash to overwrite its cache with the latest result, which doesn’t include PII for the given user.